-Overview: The Pfizer PAP provides eligible uninsured and underinsured patients who meet program-specific financial need criteria and other eligibility requirements with Products prescribed by their HCPs for free.
+Overview: The Pfizer PAP provides eligible uninsured and underinsured patients receiving public insurance who meet program-specific financial need criteria and other eligibility requirements with Products prescribed by their HCPs for free.
+Public insurance includes Medicare, Medicaid, Champus/TRICARE, VA, and any other federal or state health care program.
 Eligible uninsured patients are enrolled in the program for up to 12 months (as long as they remain eligible).
-Eligible underinsured patients, which include both commercially and government insured patients, are enrolled through the end of the calendar year.
+Eligible underinsured patients are enrolled through the end of the calendar year.
 Patients can re-apply as often as needed once their enrollment period expires.
 The free Product is delivered to enrolled patients via doctors' offices, home delivery, or retail pharmacies - depending on the Product.